 An in-person interview with members of the Admissions Committee is required.
-Only selected applicants will be invited to interview (all related expenses are the sole responsibility of the applicant).
+Only selected applicants will be invited to interview.
 An invitation to interview does not guarantee admission or imply any specific action on the part of the Admissions Committee.